 What’s more, storing your labels properly improves processing, efficiency and reduces cost.
 Moderate temperatures and humidity will improve the printer output.
 Storing labels on a shelf or in a cabinet, instead of the floor, makes handling smoother.
 Be careful to avoid dents or dings that force you to dispose of a damaged product.
 Follow these guidelines to minimize the impact of humidity and warm weather when printing labels.

-Laser and thermal printers contain preprogrammed formats.
+Label and paper products are commonly designed to run on specific printers.
+Many printers include preprogrammed formats that simplify the printing for common applications.
 For example, brands like Zebra and DYMO include options for common office applications such as:

 • Prescriptions and medications